Daniel-Heo/realtrans/README.md

 Recommended graphics card: Most NVidia graphics cards

-Total VRAM usage: 4.35GB
+Total VRAM usage: 5.74GB

 Faster Whisper Large-V3 Model: 3GB VRAM

-Nllb distill 1.3B int8 Model: 1.35GB VRAM
+Nllb 1.3B float16 Model: 2.74GB VRAM

 - If your VRAM is small, you can reduce usage by using Whisper small, base, and tiny models.
 (In this case, source modification is required)